b33rTiger/mytodoapp/README.md

 ## Usage

 Once the dependencies are installed, you can run  `node app` from the root of todos to start the back-end server.
-Then run `gulp serve' from the root of mytodo to start the front-end.
+Then run `gulp serve` from the root of mytodo to start the front-end.
 You will then be able to access it at localhost:3001

 ---